Extract tasks from meetings

 “John, can you send the proposal to the client by Friday?”

-Simple for humans to understand.
-Surprisingly complex for AI.
+Simple for humans.
+Surprisingly hard for AI.

 Task Title: Send Q4 budget proposal to ACME Corp Description: During the October 15 planning meeting, John committed to sending the revised Q4 budget proposal to ACME Corp’s CFO.
 Meeting Context: